World Poverty,

 the extent of poverty worldwide.

-There was a time when everybody in the world had to struggle to just survive, and everybody was poor.
+There was a time, long long ago, when everybody in the world had to struggle hard to just survive, and then everybody was poor.
 That was taken by all as being simply because nature is tough.

 But progress in farming and industry production has created riches, which however are not equally distributed.
 Some countries are much poorer than other countries, and within one country some people are much poorer than other people.
-And even richer countries can have many poor.
+And even richer countries can have many poor who have to struggle hard to just survive.

-Poor countries today commonly chiefly blame the governments and corporations of the richer stronger countries for enforcing unfair trading terms on them, that allow rich countries to unfairly profit from poor countries.
-The existance of rich-country organisations like NATO, G8 and others from which poor countries are excluded seems to confirm the inferior nation status of poor countries.
-G8 should maybe be agreeing fairer trade terms, and agreeing common progressive income taxation going to 60% for incomes over £1,000,000 to help better fund aid and ant-poverty programs for the poorer countries ?
+today commonly chiefly blame the governments and corporations of the richer stronger countries for enforcing unfair trading terms on them, that allow rich countries to unfairly profit from poor countries.
+The existence of rich-country organisations like NATO, G8 and others from which poor countries are excluded seems to confirm the inferior nation status of poor countries.
+G8 should maybe be agreeing fairer trade terms, and agreeing common progressive income taxation maybe going to 60% for incomes over £1,000,000 to help better fund aid and anti-poverty programs for the poorer countries ?

 Of course in some cases the governments, religions or other factors in particular poor countries have also helped maintain their poverty.
-Knowledge of what is causing poverty most in different countries is clearly needed to help stop poverty, and poverty maps by FAO and others can be of some help, with measures of hunger or of child health often being most useful as in the poverty map above.
+Hence even in some countries that have long had high oil earnings, we often see the majority of their people still remaining extremely poor.
+Knowledge of what is causing poverty most in different countries is clearly needed to help cut poverty in each country, and poverty maps by FAO and others can be of some help, with measures of hunger or of child health often being most useful as in the poverty map above.

 International aid for poorer countries.